PDF Page Organizer

 PDF Page Organizer renders thumbnails of every page in a PDF, lets you drag them into a new order, rotate individual pages, delete unwanted ones, and duplicate any page — then exports a fresh PDF that reflects those changes.
 Two libraries do the work: pdfjs-dist renders each page onto a small canvas to produce thumbnail previews, and pdf-lib copies the original page objects into a new document in your chosen order.

-Because pdf-lib copies pages byte-for-byte rather than re-rendering them, the export is lossless.
-Embedded fonts stay embedded, vector graphics stay vector, hyperlinks remain clickable, and image quality is identical to the source.
-This is the same approach Adobe Acrobat's Organize Pages tool uses internally — there is no rasterization or re-encoding.
+Because pdf-lib copies each page's content rather than re-rendering it, the export preserves quality.
+Embedded fonts stay embedded, vector graphics stay vector, hyperlinks remain clickable, and image quality is identical to the source — there is no rasterization or re-encoding of the pages you keep.
+The file is re-serialized into a new document, so the PDF Producer is rewritten to pdf-lib and the modification date is refreshed, but the visible page content is untouched.

 Rotation works by writing a /Rotate property (0°, 90°, 180°, or 270°) into each page's dictionary.
 Viewers and printers honor this flag automatically; the underlying page content is not actually rotated, so there is no quality loss and the rotation can be re-adjusted later without compounding artifacts.

 The drag-and-drop list keeps an undo stack — accidental deletions can be reversed using the Undo button, which restores the previous page set.
-Duplicating a page (useful for repeating a signature page or boilerplate) increments a counter rather than copying bytes, so the resulting PDF is only slightly larger.
+Duplicating a page (useful for repeating a signature page or boilerplate) copies that page's content into the output again, so the file grows by roughly the size of the duplicated page — modest for text pages, larger for image-heavy ones.

 Browser memory is the practical limit.
 PDFs up to about 500 pages or 200 MB are comfortable on a modern laptop.
 Beyond that, generating thumbnails for every page can pressure the tab's heap; in those cases, split the PDF into halves with PDF Splitter, organize each half, then merge.